 Regular attendance, active participation.
-Type of module exams:
+Type of module exam:

-Participants are expected to prepare a whole session (including the selection of secondary texts) as a Prüfungsvorleistung.
-There will also be an oral exam (15 min., Prüfungsleistung) at the end of the semester.
-Registration:

-Please register via e-mail at the beginning of October (evelyne.keitel@phil.tu-chemnitz.de) Schwerpunktmodul 5.5: Comparing Societies, Politics, and Cultures Prof. Dr. Klaus Stolz S: Football and Society in English-Speaking Countries Thursday, 11:30-13:00, 1/273 First Meeting: 15.10.2015 Content:
+Students are expected to prepare a 20 minutes' power point presentation as a Prüfungsvorleistung.
+There will be an oral exam covering the whole Seminar (15 minutes, Prüfungsleistung) at the end of the semester.
+Registration: Please register in a list at Frau Zenner's door (RH39, room 226) or via mail to Melanie Graichen (melanie.graichen@s2004.tu-chemnitz.de).
+Schwerpunktmodul 5.5: Comparing Societies, Politics, and Cultures Prof. Dr. Klaus Stolz S: Football and Society in English-Speaking Countries Tuesday, 13:45-15:15, 2/D316A First Meeting: 11.10.2016 Content:

 In the United Kingdom and many former British colonies football has developed from an occasional game into an important social and economic phenomenon that has acquired a distinct cultural meaning.
 However, both its cultural meaning as well as its social and economic significance varies considerably across countries.
 While in most parts of the UK football has ascended to become not only the number one sport but also one of the most important leisure industries, this is clearly not the case in the United States, Canada or India.
 In this seminar we will be looking at different football cultures and their relationship to social, economic and political developments.
 What relationships can be detected and how can we explain similarities and differences between countries?
-Objective:

-This seminar is meant to provide students with new insights into an important aspect of culture and society in many English-speaking countries.
+Objective: This seminar is meant to provide students with new insights into an important aspect of culture and society in many English-speaking countries.
 Furthermore, students will have the opportunity to practice comparative social and cultural research making use of the theories and methods introduced to them in the first semester.
 Together with the seminar in second semester this should prepare students for the task of writing their MA thesis.
 Requirements:

-Active participation in every session of the class, oral presentation (PVL) and term paper (PL).
+Active participation in every session of the class, oral presentation (PVL) and oral exam (PL; ca. 30 min).
 Readings:

 Richard Guilianotti (1999): Football: a Sociology of the Global Game, Cambridge: Polity.

-Franklin Foer (2005): How Football explains the World, London: Arrow Books Registration:
+Franklin Foer (2005): How Football explains the World, London: Arrow Books

+Registration:

 There will be a list at my door (RH39/225).
 Please register there and attend the first meeting of the course.

 Modul Master-Arbeit 6: MA Thesis and Colloquium

 Dr. Matthias Hofmann

-K: Research colloquium M_AA_3
+K: Research colloquium M AA 3

 (271431-109)

-First Meeting: 13.10.2015
+First Meeting: 18.10.2016

 Tuesday, 09:15-10:45, 2/Rh 39/233

 Content:

 This course provides students with a forum and appropriate tools for their upcoming Master's theses.
 Ideally, you will already have reviewed literature on linguistic topics of your choice.
 Taking your ideas for your theses as a starting point, we will begin by developing and critically discussing a range of possible research questions.
 Next, we identify potential data collection and/or data compilation methods before we investigate and subsequently apply possible (empirical) data analysis techniques.
 We will also briefly discuss more advanced analytical statistical methods and tools for applying these.
 Finally, we will concentrate on the sound description of linguistic and statistical data.
-Objectives:

-By the end of this colloquium, students can - discriminate different approaches in linguistic research methodology from one another - identify and adapt methodologies to research questions and projects - deduct the suitability of different types of data from these methodologies - analyze and describe their collected data appropriately Credit:
+Objectives: By the end of this colloquium, students can - discriminate different approaches in linguistic research methodology from one another - · identify and adapt methodologies to research questions and projects - deduct the suitability of different types of data from these methodologies - analyze and describe their collected data appropriately Credit: